Hberrill4/uav-harness-tester/Workflow/Assembly/README.md

 - [ ] Wired just these two chips: shared S0-S3 address lines within each bank, separate EN lines.
-- [ ] Flash `MuxController` + `ContinuityTester` in a reduced mode
+- [ ] Flash Microcontroller
-- [ ] Bridge a single jumper wire between one drive channel and one sense channel and confirm the firmware reports continuity correctly, and reports open on all other channel combinations.

-Once one drive/sense pair is verified, the remaining 6 muxes are just repetition of a known-good pattern.
+- [ ] Connect wires between MUXs and scan as golden sample
+- [ ] Return to test screen to then test same wire and confirm it passes and is displayed:[Pass evidence](Workflow/images/IMG_8664.MOV)
+- [ ] Disconnect one wire and switch two wires around to confirm open and crossed wire fault detection:[Fail evidence](Workflow/images/IMG_8665.MOV)

 ## Phase 6 — Scale to all 8 muxes